FabianMaeurer/TensorCategories.jl/docs/src/Interface/SimpleObjects.md

 This example shows why composition factors and direct-sum decompositions need separate interfaces.
 We discuss direct summands next.

+!!! note "MeatAxe functionality in Hecke"
+    Hecke.jl provides the matrix-module type `ModAlgAss` together with `meataxe`, `composition_series`, `composition_factors`, and
+    `composition_factors_with_multiplicity` [fieker2017nemo](@cite).
+These
+    algorithms take modules described by generator matrices; the current Hecke test suite exercises them over finite fields, $\mathbb Q$, and a number field.
+TensorCategories.jl does not currently use this interface for group
+    representations: its `composition_factors` method converts the
+    representation to a GAP module and calls `MTX.CollectedFactors` directly.
+    The Hecke implementation may therefore provide a broader future backend for the categorical function.

 Continue with [idempotents and direct-sum decompositions](@ref karoubian-categories).